tafkey/learning-analytics/xapi-aggregation.md

 ## Sample Queries

-From this point forward, a lot of the examples are real examples used in the Jisc student app.
+From this point forward, the examples are real examples used in the Jisc student app!

 ### Activity by actor

-If you were only interested in the 'activity' (verb URIs and counts) for a particular actor, then the filter would come in:        (internal Jisc note: from STUAPP 5)
+If you were only interested in the 'activity' (verb URIs and counts) for a particular actor, then the match filter would come in:        (internal Jisc note: from STUAPP 5)

 {"$match": {"statement.actor.name":"92330254"} },
 {"$group": {"_id": "$statement.verb.id", "count": {"$sum":1} } }